MESAHub/mesa/docs/source/test_suite.rst

 :ref:`high_mass`
 ^^^^^^^^^^^^^^^^

-This test case checks the evolution of a 300 Msun, Z = 1e-4 metallicity, model through core hydrogen depletion.
+This test case checks the evolution of a 300 |Msun|, Z = 1e-4 metallicity, model through core hydrogen depletion.

 :ref:`high_z`
 ^^^^^^^^^^^^^

-This test case checks the capability of evolving high metallicity models through core helium depletion with a 7 Msun, Z=0.07 metallicity model.
+This test case checks the capability of evolving high metallicity models through core helium depletion with a 7 |Msun|, Z=0.07 metallicity model.

 :ref:`hot_cool_wind`
 ^^^^^^^^^^^^^^^^^^^^

-This test case checks the cool wind, hot wind capability by evolving a 7 Msun, Z=0.02 metallicity model from the zero-age main sequence to core helium depletion.
+This test case checks the cool wind, hot wind capability by evolving a 7 |Msun|, Z=0.02 metallicity model from the zero-age main sequence to core helium depletion.

 :ref:`hse_riemann`
 ^^^^^^^^^^^^^^^^^^